timsutton/osx-vm-templates/README.md

 ## Supported guest OS versions

-Currently this prepare script and template supports all versions of OS X that are distributed through the App Store: OS X Lion (10.7) through Yosemite (10.10).
-El Capitan (10.11) worked in the early Developer Previews but currently does not work - the DMG that is output will not boot in the VM.
+Currently this prepare script and template supports all versions of OS X that are distributed through the App Store: OS X Lion (10.7) through El Capitan (10.11).

 ## Preparing the ISO